 Although properly stored eggs have a decent shelf life, they can eventually spoil.
-However, there are several simple ways to check whether an egg is still good to eat.
+There are several ways to check if an egg is still good to eat, such as carrying out a float test or inspecting the shell.

 Eggs are a good source of protein and other essential nutrients.
 In this article, we look at some straightforward ways to tell whether an egg is safe to eat or not.
 We also discuss how long they stay fresh, whether to refrigerate them, and the health risks of eating a bad egg.